hazelcast/hazelcast-reference-manual/src/AggregatorsExample.md

 For the final example, imagine you are working for an international company and you have an employee database stored in Hazelcast
 `IMap` with all employees worldwide and a `MultiMap` for assigning employees to their certain locations or offices.
-In addition, there is another `IMap` which holds the salary per employee.
+In addition, there is another `IMap` that holds the salary per employee.

 #### Setting up the Data Model